 These scholarships, ranging from $4,000 to $10,000, are offered to qualifying community college students who transfer to Capitol Technology University.
 Eligible students must have at least a 3.0 cumulative GPA and submit an essay.
 The scholarship is renewable to students who maintain a 2.8 GPA and complete 24 credits each academic year.

-Corporation and Foundation Scholarships and Endowed Scholarships
+Corporate and Foundation Scholarships

 The corporation and foundation scholarships at Capitol Technology University reward continuing, full-time students with funds donated by generous businesses, foundations and individual donors.
 The donors have established their own criteria and requirements, such as academic merit or financial need.
 Students continuing to meet the awarding criteria will be considered for subsequent scholarship awards.
 However, corporate and foundation scholarships are not automatically renewed.